-Glasgow City Church is a 4 storey Edwardian baroque building first constructed as the halls & offices of the Masonic lodge.
+Glasgow City Church is a 4 storey Edwardian baroque building first constructed as the halls and offices of the Orange Lodge.
 Right on its doorstep is Glasgow City Centre, a mecca for the homeless begging on the streets.
 In the other direction the building is surrounded by students.
-It’s an apparent anachronism in it’s modern city centre environment, but this building is the home of 3 charities offering timely help & support with today’s issues: Glasgow City Church is a vibrant congregation, rich in diversity, comprising all-ages, ethnic, educational and socio-economic backgrounds.
-As an international church they reach out to international students.
+It’s an apparent anachronism in it’s modern city centre environment, but this building is the home of 3 charities offering timely help and support with today’s issues: Glasgow City Church is a vibrant congregation, rich in diversity, comprising all-ages, ethnic, educational and socio-economic backgrounds.
+As an international church we reach out to international students.
 The church also initiated the charity Street Connect who work with homeless people and people with addictions.
 Emmanuel Christian Ministries, an Asian Church, also use the building for worship and as a base to offer help to refugees.

 Contact Glasgow City Church

 The information about churches in Scotland’s Churches Scheme has been provided by the congregations or taken from the Historic Scotland list and published sources, in particular, the Buildings of Scotland volumes and the RIAS Illustrated Architectural Guides.
 To contact this specific church please complete the Contact this Church form above.
 The information is not authoritative; please contact Scotland’s Churches Trust to let us know of any errors or omissions.

 As a trusted partner of the National Churches Trust, we have access to a number of additional grants for projects as part of the Partnership Grants Programme.
 The Programme has provided over £1 million in grant funding towards repairs at churches and chapels over the last five years, and can now support some installation of facilities.
 Applications should be made directly to us following our usual application procedure.